kalavattam/2023_tutorial_ChIP-seq/tutorial.md

 cd "${dir_base}/${dir_repo}/${dir_work}" \
     || error_and_return "Failed to cd to ${dir_base}/${dir_repo}/${dir_work}."

-#  If it doesn't exist, then create a directory to store symlinked FASTQ files
+#  If it doesn't exist, then create a directory to store trimmed FASTQ files
 if [[ ! -d "${dir_trim}" ]]; then
     mkdir -p "${dir_trim}/err_out"
 fi